You can find more detailed information and what to expect from each subject below.

 Chinese

-A language spoken by approximately 15% of the world’s population, Mandarin Chinese opens up the world to students.
-Studying pictographic evolution enables students to spot patterns and make real life connections in the characters which are idiophonetic; giving both meaning and sound.
-Students begin learning Chinese at 5 years old at NHEHS through stories and engaging online activities which progress in challenge throughout their course of study and all levels of knowledge are catered for.
+A language spoken by approximately 17% of the world’s population, Mandarin Chinese opens up the world to students.
+Studying pictographic evolution enables students to spot patterns and make real life connections in the characters which are idiophones, giving both meaning and sound.
+Students begin learning Chinese in the junior school at NHEHS through stories and songs.
 All aspects of Chinese culture are embraced inside the classroom and out through calligraphy, fan dancing, Tang poetry, visiting artists and drama.
-An exchange programme, both online and in person with a school in Guangzhou enables students to further discover the real China.
-Students can also compete nationally in the Mandarin Bridge.
+Online exchange programmes with schools in China and Taiwan enable students to further discover the real China, as does our KS3 Chinese Trip.
+Students can also compete nationally in the Mandarin Bridge, Anthea Bell and Stephen Spender competitions, in fact, our students win at least one prize for Chinese every year.

 French

 A love of Francophonie is cultivated through the exploration of the cultural, historical and global diversity of the French language.
-With this in mind, students are exposed early on to poetry through Apolinaire’s Caligrammes, which they are encouraged to imitate and adapt, as well as the tales of La Fontaine to Rabelais’ Gargantua.
+With this in mind, students are exposed early on to poetry through Apolinaire’s Caligrammes, which they are encouraged to imitate and adapt, as well as texts from for instance the tales of La Fontaine to Rabelais’ Gargantua.

 Older students can explore existentialism through Camus’ L’Etranger and the diversity of French society through the films Intouchables and Bienvenue Chez les Ch’tis.
-Trips to Normandy, Lille and Montpellier give students the opportunity to immerse themselves in French history and family life.
-The exchange programmes with a school in Paris, both online and in person, allow students to delve even further into the French ‘joie de vivre’ and use their language skills.
+Trips to Normandy, Lille, Paris and Montpellier give students the opportunity to immerse themselves in French history and family life.
+The exchange programmes with a school in Paris and Montpellier, both with letters in Year 8 and in person, allow students to delve even further into the French ‘joie de vivre’ and use their language skills.
 A language rich in historical links with the UK, students enjoy the way they can quickly understand a wealth of authentic resources.

 Spanish